Teriekarie/African_Churches_in_Dallas/README.md

 # African_Churches_in_Dallas
 The goal of this project is to construct a user-friendly website specifically catering to African Christians in the United States, making it easy for them to access African churches located in Dallas, Texas.
+This website serves as a centralized platform where users can explore and connect with various African churches in the area.
+Data science plays a crucial role in achieving the objectives of this project.
+As data scientists, our primary responsibility is to gather and enrich the necessary data about these churches, ensuring that the website provides accurate and comprehensive information to its users.
+By employing advanced technology and methodologies, we aim to create a seamless experience for African Christians in their search for a spiritual community within the African Church network.